genekogan/LoggerOld/README.md

 # Logger

-Logger is a mostly personal project to create a quick and simple interface to log notes, ideas, commentary, and conversations in an electronic journal to keep an ongoing record of my own personal activities.
+[Logger](http://genekogan.com/writing/intro-to-logger.html) is a mostly personal project to create a quick and simple interface to log notes, ideas, commentary, and conversations in an electronic journal to keep an ongoing record of my own personal activities.
 Entries are placed into a database along with a timestamp and geolocation (when connected to internet), with various twitter-style reserved characters used to track entities over time.
+The following conventions apply:

 	@ locations
 	~ people